 A turnkey property means that a house or apartment unit is move-in ready and won’t require extra maintenance or improvements for investors.
 These properties are often real estate that has been recently flipped and resold; so all amenities are installed and the maintenance is up to date.
-Turnkey investments are a less costly option for real estate buyers since it eliminates paying for renovations when purchasing a property.
+Turnkey investments are a less costly option for real estate buyers.
+For instance, they eliminate the need to pay for renovations when purchasing a property.

-If you are looking for real estate to rent out to tenants, a turnkey property may be what you’re looking for.
-It’s an excellent way to make a passive income without the extra troubles of flipping or revamping the property first.
-Usually, these properties are renovated first by a property management company, which will also oversee the home or unit’s condition and the landlord’s duties when it has been rented.
+You may be looking for a turnkey property if your desire is to rent out to tenants.
+It’s an excellent way to make a passive income without the extra troubles of revamping the property first.
+Usually, these properties are renovated by a property management company.
+Similarly, they will also oversee the home or unit’s condition and the landlord’s duties when it has been rented.
 As the investor, there is no extra load added to your plate.

 More benefits involved in being a turnkey real estate investor include: